Ditch the store bought mold killer and try my homemade natural recipe. Essential oil for mold is the best way to get rid of that pesky fungus!

 When you are using and purchasing essential oils, I highly recommend you consider a few important things:

-Quality is CRITICAL
+- Quality is critical.

 Using anything but 100% pure therapeutic-grade essential oils defeats the purpose of getting rid of toxins from your home.
 Some oils are watered down with chemicals to smell more appealing, and some are watered down with inferior carrier oils.
-Also, be aware that some companies add “100% pure” to their bottles, even when it isn’t.
+Above all, be aware that some companies add “100% pure” to their bottles, even when it isn’t.

-Do you know where your oil comes from
+- Do you know where your oil comes from?

-You can afford quality essential oils
+- You can afford quality essential oils.

 Seed to Seal Promise